 study conducted by AAA, it was found that dealing with children in a vehicle

-It is estimated that 10% of distracted driving accidents are related to
+that 10% of distracted driving accidents are related to passenger distractions.

 accidents.
 In a study done by Autobytel, 1 in 3 people who had been in

-an accident reported the cause was related to an electronic device
+an accident reported the cause was related to an electronic device.
+Electronic

-Users who are attempting to program their GPS while driving stand the
+who are attempting to program their GPS while driving stand the same chance

 but it takes even less time to get into an accident.
 In a recent survey,